kylejones200/psis_4700_applied_ai/webslides/weekdetail_AI-Change-Management.md

 ## Leadership Role

-Leaders must model curiosity, not fear.
+Leaders must model curiosity, not fear
 They frame AI as a partner, not a threat

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.